The Most Expensive Gaming Keyboard in the World 2022

 The Best Gaming Keyboard in the World

 For example, you can adjust the brightness level of RGB lighting.
-When you’re done, press the center button quickly to skip, fast forward, or rewind the track.
+When you’re done, press the centre button quickly to skip, fast forward, or rewind the track.
 You can also use the wheel to zoom in and out or enter macro recording mode.
 Alternatively, you can use the iCue software to program additional functions.

 About the Software

-However, if you’re using a stream deck, you’ll usually override any function you’ve set for macro keys.
+However, using a stream deck, you’ll usually override any function you’ve set for macro keys.
 However, if you’re not in the mood to do all the fine-tuning, the K100 comes pre-programmed with some features, including cycling the light profile via hotkeys.

 As a lover of all the bells, whistles, and flashing lights, the Corsair K100 RGB mechanical gaming keyboard is right in my alley.
 For $229.99, you can purchase a feature-packed premium gaming keyboard.
 It takes some time to get used to, but the optical-mechanical OPX keys provide lightning-fast typing and a comfortable typing experience.
-The new iCue control wheel and media keys offer cool features that can enhance your productivity and multimedia experience.
+The new iCUE control wheel and media keys offer cool features that can enhance your productivity and multimedia experience.

 FAQs